Yuvrajscheema/mech_325_report/main.typ

 )

 Shaft 3 transfers torque from the worm gear to actually rotating the camera to track stars!
 It is subjected to radial and axial forces and thus features an angular contact bearing as well as a deep groove bearing.
-It is machined out Aluminum 2014-O, same as the other two shafts.
+It is machined out of Aluminum 2014-O, same as the other two shafts.

 === Aluminum 2014 O Material Properties
 #align(center,